cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/service.rst

    * - Parameter
      - Description
    * - ``<service-id>``
-     - Name of the service which instances to get last status.
+     - Name of the service for which details of last restart are to be retrieved

 .. rubric:: HTTP Responses
 .. list-table::